Mixed Models with Multiple Instance Learning: METHODOLOGY

 We here consider the variational family of multivariate Gaussian distributions with full rank covariance:

-parametrized by $2Q$ mean parameters and $Q(2Q+1)$ covariance parameters.
+parameterized by $2Q$ mean parameters and $Q(2Q+1)$ covariance parameters.
 In simulations, we also explore a mean field variational family, which assumes a fully factorized posterior across parameter dimensions---leading to $2Q$ mean parameters and $2Q$ variance parameters.

-\textbf{Optimization.} We jointly optimize the ELBO with respect to the fixed effects $\B{\alpha}$, the prior variances $\sigma_{\beta}^2$ and $\sigma_{\gamma}^2$, and the variational parameters $\B{\phi}$ using mini-batch gradient descent.
-In order to backpropagate through the expectation term in the ELBO, we sample from the variational posterior and utilize the reparameterization trick~\citep{ranganath2014black}.
+\paragraph{Optimization} We jointly optimize the ELBO with respect to fixed effects $\B{\alpha}$, variational parameters $\B{\phi}$, and prior hyperparameters $\sigma_{\beta}^2$ and $\sigma_{\gamma}^2$ using mini-batch gradient descent.
+This optimization strategy, aligning with the empirical Bayes method~\citep{empirical_bayes}, adjusts the prior distributions in response to observed data.
+In order to backpropagate through the expectation term in the ELBO, we sample from the variational posterior and utilize the reparameterization trick~\citep{Ranganath2014bb_vi}.
 In our experiments, we found that using the Adam optimizer with a learning rate of $10^{-3}$, a training batch size of 64 bags, and 8 posterior samples to approximate the expectation, produced robust results across all settings.

-\subsubsection{Predictive posterior}
+\subsubsection{Predictive Posterior}

 After optimization, we employ the learned approximate posterior $\text{q}(\B{\beta}, \B{\gamma})$ to predict the label of a new bag from its instance embeddings $\B{X}^{\star}$: